 There are plenty of music player apps for Android, but which ones are actually worth using?
-This article takes a look at eight options you should consider if you’re dissatisfied with your phone’s default music player.
+This article takes a look at some of the best options you should consider if you’re dissatisfied with your phone’s default music player.
 Most – but not quite all – music player apps will give you a similar acoustic quality, so the main things we’re focusing on in this feature are design, interesting features, and a lack of annoying advertising.

 PowerAmp has been the go-to music app for many Android users over the years.
 With over 50 million downloads, it’s certainly one you should consider if you’re looking for a great music player for your phone.
 It’s not free, but you can try it for two weeks before deciding whether to pay for the Pro version.